 Parking permits now required for ALL student drivers

 To improve the safety of our campus, all students who wish to drive to school must hang a valid Carmel High School parking permit from their rearview mirror.
 For your convenience, students can immediately register for a parking permit online.
-Students are highly encouraged to apply BEFORE registration, as there will be limited laptops available.
-Student drivers must have their permit properly displayed by September 3, 2019.
+Students must apply BEFORE registration or use a personal device as laptops will not be available.
+Student drivers must have their permit properly displayed by September 8, 2020.
 Please note, this permit does not allow students to park on campus property adjacent to the school buildings.
-To register for a parking permit, please fill out an application.
+To register for a parking permit, please fill out an application. (linked here)

 Parking Permit FAQ